Getting Started with AL

 - Download the AL Language extension.

-- Press Ctrl+, to open the user settings window; here you can modify the telemetry settings.
+- Press Ctrl+Shift+P to open the User Settings window; here you can modify the telemetry settings.

-- Press Alt+A, Alt+L to trigger the AL Go! command, and then choose Cloud.
+- Press Alt+A, Alt+L to trigger the AL Go! command, choose a path to a new empty folder and which version to run.
+Then choose Microsoft cloud sandbox as the server.

-- Enter the credentials you provided for the sign up, and then Download symbols.
+- Enter the credentials that you provided for the sign-up.

-- Press F5 to deploy and run the extension on your online sandbox tenant.
+- Press Ctrl+F5 to deploy and run the extension on your online sandbox tenant.

 JSON file settings

-There are two JSON files in the project; the
+There are three JSON files in the project; the

-launch.json file.
+rad.json.
 The files are automatically generated for your project.
-For more information, see JSON files.
+For more information, see JSON files and Working with Rapid Application Development (RAD).

 By default, Visual Studio Code is set up with a telemetry system to enable that data and errors are sent to Microsoft.
 If you do not want to send telemetry data, you can change the